When Tides Turn

 While the specific French expatriate group and the spy ring in the story are purely fictional and not based on historical incidents, there were indeed groups dedicated to helping France and there were definitely German spies in the US.
 The OSS (Office of Strategic Services, the precursor of the CIA) was indeed established on June 13, 1942 for the purpose of coordinating intelligence gathering and training spies.

-It was great fun writing about the WAVES (Women Accepted for Voluntary Emergency Service), which was established on July 30, 1942.
+It was great fun writing about the WAVES (Women Accepted for Volunteer Emergency Service), which was established on July 30, 1942.
 Although the Navy was initially reluctant to take women, the WAVES quickly proved their worth.
 By the end of the war, 86,000 women served at 900 various stations in dozens of positions.

 The events recorded during Operation Torch in the landings near Casablanca, Morocco are drawn from the historical record.
 One of my previous novels, With Every Letter, involved the landings in Algeria during Torch, so I enjoyed exploring another angle of this important event.